Are you part of DC’s global learning ecosystem?

 An Ecosystem Approach to Unleashing Learner-Centered Transformation

-And here’s Sally Schwartz’s May 2022 Call to Action, Seizing The Moment.
+And here’s our earlier Call to Action, Seizing The Moment.

 Our first priority is to recruit old and new partner organizations (public, private, and international) and individuals who share our goal and wish to be part of this effort.
 This includes those with whom we’ve worked before and those who have never worked with DC public schools, students, or educators but are interested to being part of this effort.
 It also includes those inside school communities (educators, students, alumni, parents), other youth-serving organizations, policymakers, academics, and community members – even allies from outside DC.
 We’re casting a wide net.